 in Sydney are presented.

-Ranasinghe, R, Dissanayake, G, Furukawa, T, Arukgoda, J & Dantanarayana, L 2017, 'Environment Representation for Mobile Robot Localisation (Invited Paper)', 2017 IEEE International Conference on Industrial and Information Systems (ICIIS), IEEE International Conference on Industrial and Information Systems, IEEE, Peradeniya, Sri Lanka, pp. 296-301.View/Download from: UTS OPUS or Publisher's site
+Ranasinghe, R, Dissanayake, G, Furukawa, T, Arukgoda, J & Dantanarayana, L 2017, 'Environment Representation for Mobile Robot Localisation (Invited Paper)', 2017 IEEE International Conference on Industrial and Information Systems (ICIIS), IEEE International Conference on Industrial and Information Systems, IEEE, Peradeniya, Sri Lanka, pp. 296-301.View/Download from: Publisher's site

 An adequate representation of the environment is an essential component of a mobile robot navigation system.
 This paper reviews the techniques reported in the literature for capturing the geometry of the space surrounding a mobile robot.
 In particular, the use of distance functions that combine some of the advantages of feature based and occupancy grid based representations for mobile robot localisation is described in detail.
 The effectiveness of various distance function based representations is demonstrated using a number of practical examples for localising ground and air vehicles.

-Ranasinghe, R & Kodagoda, S 2016, 'Spatial Prediction in Mobile Robotic Wireless Sensor Networks withNetwork Constraints', IEEE, International Conference on Control, Automation, Robotics and Vision, IEEE, Phuket, Thailand.View/Download from: UTS OPUS or Publisher's site
+Ranasinghe, R & Kodagoda, S 2016, 'Spatial Prediction in Mobile Robotic Wireless Sensor Networks withNetwork Constraints', IEEE, International Conference on Control, Automation, Robotics and Vision, IEEE, Phuket, Thailand.View/Download from: Publisher's site

 © Copyright 2015 by ASME.
 This paper presents the map-based navigation of a car with autonomous capabilities using grid-based scan-to-map matching.
 The autonomous car used for demonstration is built based on Toyota Prius and can control the throttle, the brake and the steering by a computer.
 The proposed grid-based scan-to-map matching method represents a map with a finite number of grid cells, represents a scan and the map with scan points at each grid as normal distributions (NDs) and constructs a map by matching the scan NDs to the map NDs.
 The proposed method enables scan-based mapping at high speed while maintaining high accuracy.
 The representation of a grid cell of a map in terms of multiple NDs further enhances speed and accuracy.
 The accuracy analysis of the proposed method shows that a small robot with a wheel diameter of 8cm had yielded no loop closure error after the travel of 186m while the terminal position error by the GMapping was approximately 1m with the error growth of 1%.
 The application of the proposed method with the autonomous car has then demonstrated the ability of the proposed method for autonomous driving with varying and high speed and has also quantified the significance of speed for successful mapping in autonomous driving.

-Wu, K, Dissanayake, G & Ranasinghe, R 2015, 'Active Recognition and Pose Estimation of Household Objects in Clutter', Proceedings of 2015 IEEE International Conference on Robotics and Automation (ICRA), IEEE International Conference on Robotics and Automation, IEEE, Seattle, pp. 4230-4237.View/Download from: UTS OPUS or Publisher's site
+Wu, K, Dissanayake, G & Ranasinghe, R 2015, 'Active Recognition and Pose Estimation of Household Objects in Clutter', Proceedings of 2015 IEEE International Conference on Robotics and Automation (ICRA), IEEE International Conference on Robotics and Automation, IEEE, Seattle, pp. 4230-4237.View/Download from: Publisher's site